Taking the steps to prepare your business for the Amazon marketplace

 At Toucan, we like to view this as a checklist.
 A three-part checklist with the option for bonus points, after you’ve established the category, price objectives, and fulfillment plan referenced above.
 These may seem like no-brainers, just like packing a tent for a camping trip, but if you aren’t careful you could slip.

-- Product Images: You’re going to want at least five high-res photos (the minimum dimension is 1000px for height or width).
+You’re going to want at least five high-res photos (the minimum dimension is 1000px for height or width).
 Capture product pictures from different angles and use cases.
 Showcase it in use through lifestyle shots.
-Images (especially on mobile devices) are where much of the initial buying decision and screening takes place.
+Images (especially on mobile devices) are where much of the initial buying decision and screening takes place by the Amzon buyer.
 Be certain to stress your benefits in the photos with supporting text as well.
 If you have the budget and capability, we recommend leveraging videos to demonstrate your product in action (note: you’ll need to set-up your brand registry first to unlock video).
-For bonus points, we typically recommend a solid border with the brand logo on each image.
+For bonus points, we typically recommend a solid border to your images with the brand logo on each image to emphasize your brand.

 Make Way for Pioneering Customers